Bertha (Perth)

+Name

-The name "Bertha" was originally used by medieval Scots historians, such as John of Fordun and Walter Bower, who did not know the original name for the site and who adapted a version of Perth - "Berth".
-The Romans probably called the site Tamia, after a native name for the River Tay.
+The name "Bertha" was originally used by medieval Scots historians, such as John of Fordun and Walter Bower, who did not know the original name for the site and who adapted a version of Perth – "Berth".
+According to the 2nd century AD geographer Ptolemy, the Romans may have called the site Tamia (or possibly Tavus), after a native name for the River Tay.
 In early medieval times the abandoned site was still used for ceremonial purposes by Pictish and Gaelic kings, when it was called "Rathinveramon".